Percutaneous Transluminal Coronary Angioplasty Doctors in India

 • Catheter Insertion: A thin, flexible tube called a catheter is inserted through a small incision in the chosen artery (femoral or radial artery).
 The catheter is then carefully threaded through the blood vessels and guided to the coronary arteries using X-ray imaging.

 • Balloon Inflation: After identifying the blockage, a specialized catheter with a deflated balloon at its tip is advanced to the narrowed area.
 The balloon is then inflated at the site of the blockage.
-The inflation of the balloon compresses the plague against the artery walls, widening the artery and restoring blood flow.
+The inflation compresses the plaque against the artery walls, widening the artery and restoring blood flow.

 • Stent Placement (if needed): In some cases, a stent—a tiny mesh-like metallic tube is inserted into the artery along with the balloon catheter.
 When the balloon is inflated, the stent expands and adheres to the arterial walls, acting as a scaffold to keep the artery open.
-This helps prevent the artery from re-narrowing (restenosis) after the balloon is deflated and removed.
+It prevents the artery from re-narrowing (restenosis) after the balloon is deflated and removed.

-• Balloon Deflation and Catheter Removal: After the artery is widened or a stent is placed, the balloon is deflated and catheter is removed.
+• Balloon Deflation and Catheter Removal: After the artery is widened or a stent is placed, the balloon is deflated, and the catheter is removed.
 The stent remains in place to help maintain proper blood flow through the previously blocked or narrowed artery.

 • Consultation with your Doctor: The first step is to have a thorough discussion with your cardiologist or healthcare provider.
 They will evaluate your medical history, perform necessary tests, and determine if PTCA is the appropriate treatment for your condition.

 • Medications: Your doctor will review your current medications and may adjust them as needed before the procedure.
-You might need to stop taking certain medications like blood thinners or antiplatelet drugs temporarily, as they can increase the risk of bleeding during the procedure.
+You might need to temporarily stop taking certain medications, such as blood thinners or antiplatelet drugs, as they can increase the risk of bleeding during the procedure.

 • Hygiene: Shower or bathe before the procedure to minimize the risk of infection.
 Follow every specific instruction provided by your healthcare consultant.